cinquin/parismi/Parismi_operation_overview.md

   cell objects, which can be the raw cell detections (made by the cell detector and/or by users), or the detections on which various plugins have been run to add new fields (e.g. fluorescence contents).
 Some features are as follows:
     - Interactive histograms are displayed for each column.
-A range can be selected by clicking in these histograms, which will cause filtering of the displayed cels.
+A range can be selected by clicking in these histograms, which will cause filtering of the displayed cells.
     - Cells can be sorted on the value of any field by clicking on the column header.
     - A scatterplot of two columns can be obtained by selecting cells in any two columns and clicking "Scatter plot from selected columns".
 In the resulting graph window, the x and y axes can be switched an a trendline with user-adjustable local averaging window can be displayed.
-If cells were selected from a single column, a histogram is displayed instad and standard statistics reported.
+If cells were selected from a single column, a histogram is displayed instead and standard statistics reported.
     - Basic spreadsheet-like computing functionality is included, which is not fully implemented and will be documented at a later time.
     - The results can be exported to a tab-delimited text file (this is for user